carlbernal/charon/README.md

 - In the search bar, type `c` followed by `tab` or `space` to activate the extension.

-- Then, type your shortcut, for example `g` for Google, and hit enter to navigate to the site.
+- Then, type your shortcut (e.g., `fb` for Facebook) and press Enter to navigate to the site.